alxers/book_of_proof/6_chapter.md

 9. Suppose a, b in R .
 If a is rational and ab is irrational, then b is irrational.
 Suppose b is rational, b = x/y for some integers x, y.
 Since a is rational, a = k/m for some integers k, m.
+ab = (k/m) * (x/y).
+Since k, m, x and y are integers, ab is rational.
+Contradiction.

-10. There exist no integers a and b for which 21 a + 30 b = 1 .
+10. There exist no integers a and b for which 21a + 30b != 1.
+???

-11. There exist no integers a and b for which 18 a + 6 b = 1 .
+11. There exist no integers a and b for which 18a + 6b != 1.
+Suppose 18a + 6b = 1.
+2(9a + 3b) = 1.
+Then a is even.
+Contradiction.